rossmclendon/rossmclendonphotography/_pages/prints.md

 | 16" × 20"    |  $150   |  $200   |
 | Non-standard | Inquire | Inquire |

-Prints come matted in a white mat.
+Prints come matted in a white mat to fit a frame the next size up (for instance, a matted 8" × 10" print would go in an 11" × 14" frame).
 The print size includes a 1/2 inch margin, so for example, the printed area of an 8" × 10" print is actually 7" × 9".
+Framed prints come in a basic black gallery frame.
 My prints are each hand-signed and numbered in limited runs, and as such are exempt from sales tax in the state of Rhode Island.
 Shipping can be arranged at an additional cost.